This post lists our picks for the 10 top New Orleans attractions that first-time visitors should plan to see.

 For more information and background, check out our guide to New Orleans cemeteries.

-5. Dare to Visit the Historic Voodoo Museum
+5. Visit the Historic Voodoo Museum

 The New Orleans Historic Voodoo Museum is possibly the most interesting, small museum in the country.